RyanBoehnke/Basic_Path_Finding_Comparison/README.md

 # Basic_Path_Finding_Comparison
 A comparison of Dijkstra's Algorithm (DA), Greedy Best First Search (GBFS), and A* on a 256x256 pixel map.
-This represents an improvement over my basic A* project.
+This represents an improvement over my basic A-Star_example project.

 The percentage of the map given over to blockers can be changed, and the likelihood that it will be unpathable increases with the blocker percentage.